-Syntax Description Delimiting character of your choice--a pound sign (#), for example.
-You cannot use the delimiting character in the message. message Message text.
+Syntax Description d Delimiting character of your choice-a pound sign (#), for example.

+You cannot use the delimiting character in the message.

+message Message text.

-Command Default Disabled (no line-in-use message is displayed).
+Defaults Disabled (no line-in n-use message is displayed).

 Command Modes Line configuration

 Command History Release Modification

 10.0 This command was introduced.

 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-Usage Guidelines Follow this command with one or more blank spaces and a delimiting character of your choice.
-Then enter one or more lines of text, terminating the message with the second occurrence of the delimiting character.
-You cannot use the delimiting character within the text of the message.

-When you define a message using this command, the Cisco IOS software performs the following steps:
+Usage Guidelines enter one or more li character.
+You cann nd with one or more blank spaces and a delimiting character of your choice.
+Then ines of text, terminating the message with the second occurrence of the delimiting not use the delimiting character within the text of the message. message using this command, the Cisco IOS software performs the following steps

-- 1 Accepts the connection.
+1 .
+Accepts the con nnection.

-- 2 Prints the custom message.
+2 .
+Prints the custo om message.

-- 3 Clears the connection.
+3 .
+Clears the conr nection.

-Examples In the following example, line 5 is configured with a line-in-use message, and the user is instructed to try again later:
+Examples In the following exa try again later: ample, line 5 is configured with a line-in-use message, and the user is instructed to

-line 5

-refuse-message /The dial-out modem is currently in use.
+line 5 refuse-message / The dial-out modem is currently in use.

 Please try again later./